 Tollwood Summer Festival

-The Tollwood Summer Festival takes place from 29th of June till 24th of July at Olympiapark Süd in Munich, at the foot of the Olympic Hill, and is known for its theatre productions from all over the world, for its concerts with regional, national and international stars of the Rock and Jazz scene, for its more than one hundred free shows featuring performance groups and bands from the genres of Rock, Pop, Salsa, Reggae and the Blues.
+The Tollwood Summer Festival celebrating its 30th year this year, takes place from 24th June – 19th July 2020, at Olympiapark Süd in Munich, at the foot of the Olympic Hill.
+It’s known for its theatre productions from all over the world, for its concerts with regional, national and international stars of the Rock and Jazz scene, and for its more than one hundred free shows featuring performance groups and bands from the genres of Rock, Pop, Salsa, Reggae and the Blues.

 It also has a big ecological and social commitment, with more than 70 percent of all events being free of charge, while the big theatre and concert events are offered at far below the usual local price.